February 12, 2026

 - If a plan looks too good to be true, it probably is.
 Keep shopping.
 Shopping on a trusted website like Healthcare.gov will help you see all your options and avoid scams.

 - Be wary of anyone pressuring you to commit to a plan right away.
 Remember, there are no one-day sales in health insurance.
 Take your time.
 Buy when you're ready.
-The open enrollment period for 2024 starts Nov.
+The open enrollment period starts Nov.
 1 and ends Jan.
 15.

 Hear more on shopping smart for health coverage in the latest This Is TDI podcast.